bobobo-git/jsfx/docs/Readme.md

 - 1 to 16 channels
 all diable

-ownsynth II , same as above but with a diabnle chorus
+ownsynth II , same as above but with a diable chorus

 more info [here](https://www.bobobo.de/reaper/JSFX/)